csiro/ccam-ccam/README.md

 ## Building CCAM

-To build CCAM with the intel, gnu and cray compiler use
+To build CCAM with the intel, gnu and cray fortran compiler use

 ```
 make